victor0989/Propulsive-thruster-design/README.md

 Radiation and shielding systems: fusion produces neutrons (depending on the reaction) shielding + sacrificial material; be careful with D-T.

 Electric propulsion (ion / Hall / MPD / VASIMR) for continuous low-power operation when fusion is not active.
+Plasma Containment and Fusion

+Function: To confine plasma and withstand energy pulses without erosion or melting of the material.

+Required Properties:

+High temperature resistance (up to 10⁶ K in nearby plasma).

+High thermal conductivity to evacuate heat.

+Radiation resistance (neutrons and charged particles).

+Compatibility with strong magnetic fields.

+Materials and Structures:

+Superconductors: NbTi, Nb₃Sn, YBCO (high current and magnetic fields).

+Internal reactor linings: tungsten, beryllium, boron carbide, composite graphene.

+Base structure: Reinforced stainless steel, Inconel, titanium alloys.

+Quantized cells: Internal modular structures of reinforced aluminum or titanium to withstand mechanical loading without deformation.

+Ground Testing:

+Use of vacuum chambers to simulate space conditions.

+Scaling: Reduced plasma pulse for confinement testing.

+Active cooling with cryogenics or coolant (liquid He or liquid N₂).

+ Magnetic nozzles and plasma guides

+Function: Channel and direct plasma without physical contact.

+Required properties:

+Resistance to erosion by charged particles.

+Low susceptibility to induced currents and magnetic fields.

+Mechanical rigidity to maintain geometry.

+Materials:

+Superconducting alloys (NbTi) for coils.

+Graphene or boron carbide inner liner (withstands hot plasma).

+Support structure: high-strength aluminum or titanium.

+Ground testing:

+Can be simulated with low-density plasma and low voltages.

+Use of vacuum chambers and plasma flow sensors.

+ Cryogenic Cooling

+Function: Absorb heat from fusion micropulses and keep superconductors functioning.

+Required Properties:

+Good heat flow, low coefficient of thermal expansion.

+Compatible with cryogenic liquids (He, N₂).

+Materials:

+Copper or aluminum microchannels with insulating ceramic coating.

+Graphene or synthetic diamond plates for high thermal conductivity.

+Ground Testing:

+Low-temperature liquid helium circulation.

+Distributed temperature sensors for heat mapping and efficiency.

+ Neutron/Radiation Shielding and Protection

+Function: Protect structure and electronic equipment from neutrons and gamma radiation from fusion.

+Required Properties:

+Neutron moderation.

+Resistance to radiation activation.

+Lightweight to avoid compromising propulsion.

+Materials:

+Solid or composite hydrogen (reinforced polymers) to moderate neutrons.

+Tungsten or beryllium for secondary radiation.

+Graphene or carbon layers to dissipate heat.

+Ground Tests:

+Small-scale shielding with radiation simulators (X-ray and neutron generators).

+ Mechanical Structures and Support

+Function: Withstand weight, vibrations, and plasma expansion forces.

+Required Properties:

+High mechanical rigidity.

+Low coefficient of thermal expansion.

+Compatible with vacuum and extreme temperatures.

+Materials:

+Reinforced titanium and aluminum alloys.

+Carbon fiber composites.

+Modular internal supports for quantized cells.

+Ground Tests:

+Cells subject to vacuum and vibration chambers to simulate launch.

+Thermal testing with resistors or microplasma.

+ Specific Vacuum Considerations

+Avoid oxidation: Use only stable metals and compounds.

+Avoid outgassing: Seal with resins and adhesives.

+Radiators: Use graphene or black aluminum panels for maximum radiant heat output.